static-frame/arraykit/doc/articles/dta.md

 } AK_Dialect;
 ```

-Of these, `AK_DelimitedReader` is the primary interface.
-The associated struct holds the iterable of strings and maintains state regarding the progress of the parsing.
+The `AK_DelimitedReader` `struct` holds the incremental state of the delimited parser, as well as the source iterable of strings.

 ```C
 typedef struct AK_DelimitedReader{